-With conglomerates like Sony, Valve and Facebook jumping at the opportunity to tap into a lucrative market, Apple wants a piece of the pie, too.
+With conglomerates like Sony, Valve, Microsoft and Facebook jumping at the opportunity to tap into a lucrative market, Apple wants a piece of the pie, too.

 - Apple VR may auto-correct vision issues -- no glasses needed

 - This Apple VR headset leak is juicy -- watch out, Oculus!

 - Apple Glass: Release date, design, features, price and more

 According to insider information obtained by Bloomberg BusinessWeek, there’s been a secret unit at Apple — shh, don’t tell anyone — working on a VR headset for the past five years.
 But delays and setbacks plagued the VR unit due to strong-minded Apple hot shots butting heads on how to best design the VR headset for maximum market disruption.

 Now, if you think that’s juicy, stick around to ingest all the riveting information we’ve gathered from Apple insiders and leakers for more fascinating insight into Apple’s VR headset, including specs, release date, price and more.

 One of Apple’s biggest obstacles with the VR headset is finding a way to pack powerful hardware into a sleek design that could potentially upend the VR market.
 Unfortunately, the secret Apple VR unit (known as the Technology Development Group or TDG) kept running into issues with overheating.

 TDG, spearheaded by Mike Rockwell in 2015, decided to rectify the overheating problem by unburdening some of that powerful hardware from the headset.
 Rockwell then made the move to construct a small stationary hub, which resembles a small iMac, that would accompany the VR headset.